nglaeser/crypto-glossary/docs/primitives/encryption.md

 !!! info "Paillier encryption"

-### Symmetric (secret-key) encryption
+**Symmetric (secret-key) encryption**
-The same key is used for both decryption and encryption.
+: The same key is used for both decryption and encryption.
 This means the sender and recipient must somehow securely agree on a secret key; this is usually achieved either via _key agreement_ protocols or by encrypting the symmetric key using public-key encryption.

-Schemes:
+: Schemes:

 !!! info "Advanced Encryption Standard (AES)"

 !!! info "One-time Pad"

-### Other

 **Attribute-based encryption (ABE)**
 : Policy-based access to encrypted data (general case of identity-based encryption (IBE)).
 The policy is public.
 A trusted third-party distributes keys to parties that meet the policy.